kvsg45/WebForum_CS515_Project3/README.md

 ##  🧪 Testing the Baseline (3 Endpoints) and Extensions (5):

-# Endpoint - 1 (Creation of Post with POST/post):
+### Endpoint - 1 (Creation of Post with POST/post):

--I started testing this endpoint in postman application. once the shell script runs, we need to test in postman with the generated IP address from the terminal. using this local IP address: "http://127.0.0.1:5000/post" as required
+- I started testing this endpoint in postman application. once the shell script runs, we need to test in postman with the generated IP address from the terminal. using this local IP address: "http://127.0.0.1:5000/post" as required
--According to the designed code, the user need to give a JSON object as input which contains the following elements below:
+- According to the designed code, the user need to give a JSON object as input which contains the following elements below:
 1. msg : The message user want to post
 2. user_id : The ID of the user
 3. user_key : The secret key of the user
--Example:
+- Example:
 ```
 {
     "msg":"Hi",